 There is so much history and pride in Red Wing.
 You’ll notice the red-colored wing logo used all around town.
-It’s a super charming riverfront town and I’ve now been lucky enough to visit Red Wing several times over the years.
-Keep reading for ideas on how to plan your fall visit!
+The Red Wing Shoe Company was founded here in 1905 and is still going strong!
+Keep reading for the ten best things to do in Red Wing!

 Walk around Levee Park, which runs adjacent to the Mississippi River.
 Grab a coffee or take out and have a picnic.
 There is a large grassy area with park benches.
 It’s a small park so if you just want to walk through it, it will probably take you about five minutes.
 The Red Wing Train Station is next to the park, and when we walked by there was a free art gallery on display inside.